Label: KOSELUGO- selumetinib capsule

 - •

-- Severe diarrhea.
-Diarrhea is common with KOSELUGO and can also be severe.
+- Stomach, intestine, and mouth (gastrointestinal) problems.
+KOSELUGO can cause diarrhea, vomiting, nausea, and mouth sores.
+Diarrhea can be severe with KOSELUGO.
 Tell your healthcare provider right away the first time that you get diarrhea during treatment with KOSELUGO.
 Your healthcare provider may give you medicine to help control your diarrhea and may tell you to drink more fluids.

 - •